mupfdev/Ashfall/README.md

 If you are interested in becoming an collaborator to this project, feel free to join us on our official [Discord Server](https://discord.gg/uFCN6GP).

+## Note

+These scripts are intended to use with version `0.7.0-alpha` and are therefore for testing purposes only.
+All scripts for version `0.6.1` can be found in the `0.6.1` subdirectory.

 ## Other open source TES3MP repositories

 [Atkana/tes3mp-scripts](https://github.com/Atkana/tes3mp-scripts/)